dalibo/ansible-collection-dolibarr/README.md

 Released under MIT License

-Copyright (c) 2020 Vanden Broeck Julian.
+Copyright (c) 2020 Julian Vanden Broeck.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the